Zevrov/Alarm-Clock/README.md

 </details>

 ## Installation
-Runs in browser, hosted at this link: https://zevrov.github.io/Alarm-Clock/
+Runs in browser: open the repository after downloading and double click index.html to open in your default web browser. hosted at this link: https://zevrov.github.io/Alarm-Clock/

 <!-- ABOUT THE PROJECT -->
 ## About The Project